fauno/jekyll-pandoc-multiple-formats/README.md

 * `signature` is the amount of pages per fold on the imposition version.
   Specify `0` for a single fold of all the pages.
 You can also use this option on the front matter.

+* `full_file` generates a single file containing all articles, sectioned by their main category (the first one defined if many).

 **IMPORTANT**: As of version 0.1.0 the syntax of the config changed.
 Please upgrade your `_config.yml` accordingly.